How to Save UnitedHealthcare from Strategic Collapse

 Anyone can spot a tipping point after it’s been crossed; beforehand is something else entirely.
 The steady, upward turn of the dial on a host of threats and crises acting simultaneously and interactively, feeding on and fueling each other as a feedback loop, is hard to “fix” because its effects are always ‘out there’ in the ether somewhere.

-Invariably, it’s always someone else’s cluster of problems to deal with.
 And the goal of any well-compensated executive leader in healthcare — average annual compensation last year of the country’s largest health plan CEOs was around $20 million — is often to ride the bouncing ball for as long as possible, fighting gamely to stay on top, hoping not to be on the bottom when it bounces.
-Which is what happened to Brian Kane, who was “removed” as Aetna’s president after less than a year, after previously serving as Humana’s chief operating officer and an investment banker at Goldman Sachs.
+(Which, I suspect, is what happened to Brian Kane, who was “removed” as Aetna’s president after less than a year, after previously serving as Humana’s chief operating officer and an investment banker at Goldman Sachs.)

 In the world of complexity science, tipping points are also known as critical transitions — such mathematical cliff-edges influence everything from the behavior of financial markets and the spread of disease to the extinction of species.
 The financial crisis of 2007-09 is often described as one.
 So is the moment that Covid-19 went global.